top of page

 Socially Engaged Practice

-The creative medium of textiles is a common artistic expression that aims empower people involved.
-The marks and motifs stitched onto each participant’s Story Cloths reflect migrant histories and give visibility to a myriad of personal trajectories through life.
-The learning and experimenting with tactic textile techniques encourages ways in which fabric and stitch can be uniquely expressive and inclusive, and recognises the creative value of diversity through each persons’ lived experience.
+The medium of textiles is a common artistic expression through which the participants and team are creatively empowered.
+The stitched motifs reflect migrant histories and give visibility to a myriad of personal trajectories through life.
+The learning and experimenting with tactic textile techniques encourages ways in which fabric and stitch can be uniquely expressive and inclusive and recognises the creative value of diversity through each persons’ lived experience.

-‘Traces: Stories of Migration’ builds on Professor Lucy Orta’s ongoing socially engaged practice and commitment to creating platforms for marginalised voices, and particularly the visualisation of migrant histories.
+‘Traces: Stories of Migration’ builds on Professor Lucy Orta’s ongoing socially engaged practice and commitment to creating platforms for marginalised voices to be heard, and particularly the visualisation of migrant histories using textiles as a medium.
 The project intends to respond to the experiences and aspirations of cultural minorities, to reverse the often-negative narrative around migration, and to activate positive change in our communities.
-Measure of impacts include gathering qualitative data about the social dynamics of co-creation as an empowering force and if the creative processes and whether the outcomes have successfully created a new agency for individuals and communities involved.
+As a measure of impact, qualitative data regarding the effect of participatory art methods on the identity, sense of belonging and self-development of first and second-generation migrants has been published as in a final evaluation report (Fulton, Orta, 2024).

 Traces: Stories of Migration